Lotto fever as jackpot reaches record high of €19 million

-The build up to the biggest Lotto prize ever in Ireland continues this weekend ahead of Saturday’s capped Lotto jackpot of €19,060,800.
+The build up to the biggest Lotto prize ever in Ireland continues this weekend ahead of tonight's capped Lotto jackpot of €19,060,800.

-The jackpot which has been rolling since June has now surpassed the previous cap and a single winner of Saturday night’s jackpot will officially eclipse the €18.96 million Lotto win of the Dan Morrissey syndicate in Carlow in 2008.
+The jackpot which has been rolling since June has now surpassed the previous cap and a single winner of tonight’s jackpot will officially eclipse the €18.96 million Lotto win of the Dan Morrissey syndicate in Carlow in 2008.

 The jackpot is now capped, meaning that no additional money will be added to the jackpot prize until it is won.
 The funds that would normally go to the jackpot will now be distributed to the next lower prize tier at which there are winners.